-- 16. The Act prohibits education providers from harassing, victimising or discriminating against: - prospective students in respect of admission arrangements - students of the institution, including those absent or temporarily excluded - former students (if there is a continuing relationship based on them having been a student at the educational provider) - people considered 'disabled' for the purposes of the Act who are not students at the educational provider but who hold or have applied for qualifications conferred by the provider. - 17.
+- 12. This section provides information about disability equality legislation that applies to the education and training of osteopaths.
+It is essential that osteopathic educational providers understand their responsibilities under the legislation and regularly review and amend their policies and practices accordingly. - 13.
+The Equality Act 2010 (The Act) applies to England, Scotland and Wales; separate anti-discrimination legislation is in place in Northern Ireland. - 14.
+The Act prohibits education providers from harassing, victimising or discriminating against: - prospective students in respect of admission arrangements - students of the institution, including those absent or temporarily excluded - former students (if there is a continuing relationship based on them having been a student at the educational provider) - people considered 'disabled' for the purposes of the Act who are not students at the educational provider but who hold or have applied for qualifications conferred by the provider. - 15.
 If a person believes they have been discriminated against, harassed or victimised by an education provider on grounds of one of the Act's nine protected characteristics, they can make a claim under the Equality Act 2010.